huan/ducks/README.md

 1. The Ducks Modular Proposal
 1. The Re-Ducks Extension: Duck Folders
-1. The Ducksify Extension: Currying { Dispatch, getState() } for `selectors` and `operators`
+1. The Ducksify Extension: Currying for `selectors` and `operators`

 ### 1 The Ducks Modular Proposal

 [![Ducks Modular Proposal](https://img.shields.io/badge/Redux-Ducks-yellow)](https://github.com/erikras/ducks-modular-redux)

-The specification has rules that a module...
+The specification has rules that a module:

 1. MUST `export default` a function called `reducer()`
 1. MUST `export` its action creators as functions